-(a) During the Term of Employment, as compensation for the employment services to be rendered by Executive hereunder, the Company agrees to pay to Executive, and Executive agrees to accept, payable in equal bi-weekly installments in accordance with Company practice, an annual base salary of One Hundred Ninety-Five Thousand Dollars and 00/100 Cents (\$195,000.00) (the "Base Salary").
+- (a) During the Term of Employment, as compensation for the employment services to be rendered by Executive hereunder, the Company agrees to pay to Executive, and Executive agrees to accept, payable in equal bi-weekly installments in accordance with Company practice, an annual base salary of Two Hundred Seventy Five Thousand Dollars and 00/100 Cents (\$275,000.00) (the "Base Salary").
 The Base Salary shall be reviewed at least annually to ascertain whether, in the judgment of the Company, such Base Salary should be adjusted.
-If so, the adjusted Base Salary shall be adjusted for all purposes of this Agreement.

-(b) In addition to the Base Salary, during the Term of Employment, Executive is eligible to participate in the Company's Annual Incentive Plan.
+If so, the adjusted Base Salary shall be adjusted for all purposes of this Agreement. - (b) In addition to the Base Salary, during the Term of Employment, Executive is eligible to participate in the Company's Annual Incentive Plan.
 Such incentive shall be determined and payable in accordance with the Company's incentive program in effect at the time, subject to change from year to year in the Company's sole discretion.
 Executive will participate in the Company's incentive program and Executive's target bonus under such plan (if all individual and Company performance conditions are met) shall be 35% of Executive's actual annual base earnings (which shall be the total Base Salary as may be paid during the fiscal year ("Base Earnings")).
 The actual award under the incentive program, if any, may be more or less than the target and will be based on Executive's performance and the performance of the Company and payment will be made in accordance with and subject to the terms and conditions of the incentive program then in effect.

-(c) In addition, during the Term of Employment, Executive is eligible to participate in the Company's Long Term Incentive Plan ("LTIP").
+- (c) In addition, during the Term of Employment, Executive is eligible to participate in the Company's Long-Term Incentive Plan ("LTIP").
 Such incentive shall be determined and distributable in accordance with and subject to the terms and conditions as described in the LTIP documents in effect at the time of the award, subject to change from year to year in the Compensation Committee's sole discretion.
-Executive will participate in the Company's LTIP at a target incentive rate of 70%, of Executive's combined actual annual Base Earnings, for the incentive period, based upon the Company's targeted performance as defined in the LTIP documents in effect at the time of the award.
+Executive will participate in the Company's LTIP at a target incentive rate of 70% of Executive's combined actual annual Base Earnings, for the incentive period, based upon the Company's targeted performance as defined in the LTIP documents in effect at the time of the award. - (d) Executive will be granted fifty thousand (50,000) CMRG Non-Qualified Stock Options as of the close of trading on June 14, 2012.
+These shares will vest over a three year period, with 1/3 of the grant vesting each year.
+Details will be provided in a formal Stock Agreement.